 Despite some encouraging progress at the local level, efforts to reduce waste and improve resource management across the EU are still too weak.

 The EU currently consumes more than its fair share of natural resources – almost the same as if we had three planets available to support our consumption.
 The bloc’s circular material use rate is around 11%, showing no significant improvement in the last half a decade.

 In 2017, only 30% of the EU’s household waste were recycled and 17% were composted, compared to 28% that were incinerated and 24% buried in dumpsites.

-In 2018, this prompted the European Commission to send warnings to 14 governments at risk of missing their current national target of 50% recycling and preparation for reuse by 2020.
+This recently prompted the European Commission to send warnings to 14 governments at risk of missing their current national target of 50% recycling and preparation for reuse by 2020.

 As part of the new laws, recycling targets are set to increase gradually over the next 15 years.
 Yet, the legislative delays at national level risk making it harder for governments to meet higher targets, according to Barczak.

 Measures for sustainable products under attack

 It is not just national governments delaying progress – the European Parliament in Brussels is also throwing a spanner in the works.